 Blanket Injunctions against travellers banned

-Local Authorities had started to use blanket injunctions more regularly to effectively and efficiently deal with the problem of travellers on public land.
-A total of 38 injunctions have been granted in recent years, with 14 temporary or permanent injunctions were granted to London councils.
+Local authorities had started to use blanket injunctions more regularly to effectively and efficiently deal with the problem of travellers on public land.
+A total of 38 injunctions have been granted in recent years, with 14 temporary or permanent injunctions granted to London councils.

 Blanket injunctions ban individuals from setting up unauthorised encampments on specific named areas of land within a local authority.
 The injunctions give councils powers to arrest and imprison, fine or seize assets of those illegally occupying any protected area.